benscruton/educational_video_player/README.md

 $ yarn start
 ```

-Finally, the project will be available at http://localhost:3000.
+The React project will be available at http://localhost:3000, and the Express server will be available at http://localhost:8000.